Adam Mokoka: Nanterre 92 (2021–2022)

 On 25 November 2021, Mokoka was signed by Nanterre 92, thus returning to the French league.

 On 12 October 2022, Mokoka was signed by the Oklahoma City Thunder and waived three days later.

 Oklahoma City Blue (2022–2023)

 On 3 November 2022, Mokoka was named to the opening night roster for the Oklahoma City Blue.

 Reyer Venezia (2023)

 On 31 March 2023 Mokoka signed with Reyer Venezia of the Italian Lega Basket Serie A (LBA).

 U-BT Cluj-Napoca (2023–2025)

 On 21 September 2023 he inked a deal with U-BT Cluj-Napoca of the Romanian Liga Națională and the EuroCup.
 He played in Romania for two seasons, helping his team win two Romanian League titles, a Romanian Cup, and reach the EuroCup quarterfinals twice in a row.
 Mokoka appeared in 110 games for Cluj, including 70 in the Liga Națională de Baschet, 37 in the EuroCup, and 3 in the Romanian Cup.

-JL Bourg (2025–present)
+JL Bourg (2025–2026)

 On June 15, 2025, he signed with JL Bourg of the LNB Pro A.

+Aris (2026–present)

+On August 7, 2026, Mokoka signed a two-year contract with Aris Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.